deanebarker/treeql-parser/README.md

   [LIMIT #]
 ```

-Text entered into this format will be turned in to a `TreeQuery` object (included in thi library), which looks like this:
+Text entered into this format will be turned in to a `TreeQuery` object (included in this library), which looks like this:

 ```
 TreeQLQuery